Chain | Cohn | Clark resolves wrongful death lawsuit on behalf of family of motorcyclist killed in crash with Sheriff’s deputy patrol car

 The parties agreed to a $3.8 million settlement in the wrongful death lawsuit.

 “These are tragic cases where you have individuals who are completely innocent who were killed in traffic collisions.
-Those are the types of accidents that shouldn’t happen, especially involving officers who are trained to protect these very same people,” said Matt Clark, Chain | Cohn | Clark attorney for the family.
+Those are the types of accidents that shouldn’t happen, especially involving officers who are trained to protect these very same people,” said Matt Clark, Chain | Cohn | Clark wrongful death lawyer for the family.

 Clark continued: “It’s incredibly unfortunate an innocent man died.
 Maharrey’s family is satisfied with the resolution, but it’s not like the resolution will bring him back.”